js430/VariantProccessor/README.md

 # VariantProcessing
-This is a line from Rstudio
-Hi
+VariantProcessing is a bioconductor package to parse and process germline variant data